kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I tell her about the [men dressed as women I have encountered over the years at the baths](../2024/june.md#lourdes) and serving for the Hospitalité de Lourdes, the organization of which we are both members.
 - She does not respond.

+#### The abomination of desolation in the holy place

+- Did Sandra set up a live sedated event in this holy place, therefore mentioned in Daniel and Matthew?
+- Makes the whole world feel physically sick.

 ### Sandra and the champagne

 - Sandra was excited about something, celebratory even.